wahyu6070/kopi-installer/README.md

-# Kopi kernel installer
+# kopi installwr
-copy installer is an installer script that runs in magisk manager or recovery, which can be converted into a magisk module or kopi module.
+kopi installer is an installer script that runs in magisk manager or recovery, which can be converted into a magisk module or kopi module.

 # Variabel
 - ``MODPATH`` directory where the module is edited